 Positive effects of drought stressed plants on herbivores are likely driven by changes in plant physiology (Chaves et al., 2003) including shifts in the amino-acids and free sugar balances in drought-stressed plants (Hummel et al., 2010; Showler, 2013).
 These shifts are thought to drive changes of life history traits.
 For example, drought stress in beans increased oviposition by the bug Orius insidiosus (Seagraves et al., 2011) and drought stress in the grass Holcus lanatus increased offspring and rates of emergence of the moth Spodoptera littoralis increasing their fitness overall relative to well-watered plants (Walter et al., 2012).

-Among plant pests, the spider mites (Acari: Tetranychidae) have been studied in field and laboratory settings, leading to diverse and sometimes divergent results.
+Among plant pests, the responses of spider mites (Acari: Tetranychidae) ) to drought stress have been studied in field and laboratory settings, leading to diverse and sometimes divergent results.
 Drought stress of soybeans led to faster development and thus increased density of the spider mite Tetranychus turkestani (Nikolova et al., 2014).
 This pattern was also observed in Tetranychus urticae and Oligonychus pratensis on maize (Chandler et al., 1979), and in a mixed mite population of Tetranychus pacificus and Panonychus citri on almond (Youngman and Barnes, 1986; Youngman et al., 1988).
 Gillman et al. (1999) observed that the damage caused by T. urticae increased on drought stressed buddleia plants.
 Ximénez-Embún et al. (2016, 2017a, 2017b) observed a global increase of performance of three important tomato mite pests, Tetranychus evansi, T. urticae and Aculops lycopersici, reared on drought-stressed tomato plants, especially for tomato-adapted strains in the case of T. urticae.
+This faster development can lead to apparent trade-offs in fecundity as reported by Van Petegem et al. (2016).
+In addition, higher fecundity of young female can also lead to lower fecundity of older females (Youngman et al., 1988).
 A non-linear response with an increase of density and fecundity of this mite was reported at an intermediate level of drought, and a linear increase of development rate at a severe drought stress regime (English-Loeb, 1989).
 In contrast, the opposite pattern was reported by Oloumi-Sadeghi et al. (1988) who observed a decrease of T. urticae abundance on drought-stressed soybean and by Sadras et al. (1998) for T. urticae on cotton.

-The degree to which different populations of a phytophagous arthropods differ in responses to abiotic factors remains poorly documented.
-However, adaptation and phenotypic plasticity are regarded as a main way that organisms respond to changing environments (Bowman et al., 2018).
-For example, Kelley et al. (2011) reported a latitudinal and temperature-linked gradient from cold to warm locations with an increase of the maximum temperature tolerance of the crab Carcinus maenas populations.
+These divergent results in how mites respond to drought-stressed plants might be explained in part by intraspecific variation among mite populations from different locations.
+In general, the degree to which different populations of a phytophagous arthropods differ in their responses to abiotic factors is poorly documented, but evidence suggests populations from different environments may often differ.
+For example, populations of a leaf beetle, Diorhabda carinulata, differ in the timing of diapause introduction across their North American range, enabling them to persist in environments with long cold winters south to deserts with milder winters (Bean et al. 2012).
 Among the tetranychids mites, common garden experiments revealed a latitudinal gradient of life history traits (decrease in fecundity, shortening development time, sex-ratio and dispersal) from Western European core distribution of T. urticae to the northernmost part of the distribution area (Van Petegem et al., 2016).
-These last authors also reported a trade-off between development time and fecundity.
+These studies (Bean et al. 2012; Van Petegem et al., 2016) thus highlight the importance of intraspecific trait variation in response to climate.